rashidrafeek/ase/doc/tutorials/defects/defects.rst

 The calculation thus corresponds to a periodic arrangement of defects.
 Accordingly, care must be taken to keep the interactions between defects as small as possible, which generally calls for large supercells.
-It is furthermore indicated to maximize the defect-defect separation in *all* directions, which is in principle achieved if the supercell used has a suitable shape.
+Thus the typical goal for generating the simulation supercell for defect calculations is to maximize the defect-defect separation in *all* directions, for a reasonable number of atoms (and thus computational cost).
+In principle, we can do a good job of this by using a supercell with a suitable shape.
 Consider for illustration the following three 2D lattices with identical unit cell area but different lattice symmetry: